Samuel Butcher (Royal Navy officer): Biography

 On 1 March 1814 Butcher in Antelope joined the fleet of Admiral William Young off the mouth of the Eastern Scheldt in the Netherlands.
 Antelope was sent with two other ships to reinforce the squadron of frigates in the Western Scheldt, but owing to the illness of one pilot and the desertion of the other, Antelope ran aground off Flushing.
 For 48 hours she lay exposed to continuous barrage of shells from enemy batteries on shore, but was (to the astonishment of the whole fleet) eventually able to free herself and escape.
 Subsequently, by order from Lord Melville, Captain Butcher attended a grand levée at Portsmouth, and was presented to the Prince Regent by Rear-Admiral Sir Henry Blackwood as "the officer who had so highly distinguished himself in the Scheldt."
 After a voyage to Quebec, Butcher paid off the Antelope on 22 December 1815.

 Butcher saw no further service afloat, but continued to progress up the Navy List until attaining flag-rank; being promoted to rear-admiral on 17 August 1840, then to vice-admiral on 19 February 1847.
 He died at Cobh, County Cork, on 8 May 1849, and was interred in the family vault at St. Mary's, Shandon, Cork.

 Personal life

-On 4 February 1806 Butcher married Elizabeth, the daughter of Richard Townsend Herbert, MP, of Killarney, Co.
-Kerry.
+On 4 February 1806 Butcher married Elizabeth, the daughter of Richard Townsend Herbert, MP, of Killarney, County Kerry.
 Over the next twenty-one years they had thirteen children, nine boys and four girls: